LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 *E* refers to the number of Essence required or spent
-## Level 1 (0 E/ Passive)
+## Level 1 - Water Control (Passive)
 The Genasi gains enhanced mobility in water, allowing them to swim at an increased speed.
 Additionally, they can breathe underwater, giving them an advantage in aquatic environments

-The Genasi can manipulate water within a certain range, allowing them to part bodies of water, create barriers, or shape water into simple forms.
+The Genasi can manipulate water within a certain range, allowing them to part or move bodies of water and shape it into simple forms.

 ## Level 2 - Aquatic Healing (min 1 E)
 When submerged in water, the Genasi can draw upon the healing properties of water to regenerate health.